axelarnetwork/axelar-examples/examples/evm/call-contract/README.md

 npm run execute evm/call-contract [local|testnet] ${srcChain} ${destChain} ${message}
 ```

-**Default Values**:
+### Parameters

--   The default value for `srcChain` is `Avalanche`.
-Acceptable values include "Moonbeam", "Avalanche", "Fantom", "Ethereum", and "Polygon"
+-   `srcChain`: The blockchain network from which the message will be relayed.
+Acceptable values include "Moonbeam", "Avalanche", "Fantom", "Ethereum", and "Polygon".
+Default value is Avalanche.
--   The default value for `destChain` is `Fantom`.
-Acceptable values include "Moonbeam", "Avalanche", "Fantom", "Ethereum", and "Polygon"
+-   `destChain`: The blockchain network to which the message will be relayed.
+Acceptable values include "Moonbeam", "Avalanche", "Fantom", "Ethereum", and "Polygon".
+Default value is Fantom.
--   The default value for `message` is `Hello World`
+-   `message`: The message to be relayed between the chains.
+Default value is "Hello World".

 ## Example